andersroos/glo/README.md

 ### Message Format ###

-Current version is 1.
+The current version is 1.

     {
       "version": <number, the current version>,
+      "timestamp": <number, server time since EPOC in milliseconds>, "data": [
+        {
-        "timestamp": <number, server time since EPOC in milliseconds>, "data": [ { "key": "<string, name + : + tag>", "value": "<string, the value as a string>", "desc": "<string, a human readable description>",
+          "key": "<string, name + : + tag>",
+          "value": "<string, the value as a string>", "desc": "<string, a human readable description>",
-                    "lvl": "<number, level of importance where 0 is the highest> }, ... ]
+          "lvl": "<number, level of importance where 0 is the highest>
+        },
+        ...
+      ]
     }

+To make clients complatible with future versions they should silently ignore unrecognized keys in the top dict and in the data dicts.

 ### Tags ####

 Currently available tags are: